dloret/UE-VAT-identification/README.md

 # UE-VAT-identification
-From a European VAT numbers list, validate the id and list the companies (legal name and address)
+From a European VAT numbers list, validate the id and list the companies information (legal name and address)

 ## What you need
 You need to have NodeJS installed, at least at version 7.7.0 (development version of this script)

 ## How to use it